carpentries-incubator/machine-learning-novice-sklearn/_episodes/03-classification.md

 In this lesson we are going to introduce the concept of supervised classification by classifying penguin data into different species of penguins using Scikit-Learn.

-### The Penguin dataset
+### The penguins dataset
 We're going to be using the penguins dataset of Allison Horst, published [here](https://github.com/allisonhorst/palmerpenguins) in 2020, which is comprised of 342 observations of three species of penguins: Adelie, Chinstrap & Gentoo.
-For each penguin we have measurements of its bill length and depth (mm), flipper length (mm) and body mass (g), as well as information on its species, island, and sex.
+For each penguin we have measurements of bill length and depth (mm), flipper length (mm), body mass (g), and information on species, island, and sex.

 ~~~
 import seaborn as sns